bsloan666/timedonkey/README.md

 ![image info](./docs/image/pycharm_filewatcher.png)

+Be sure to set the correct path to the file ".pycharm_td".
+It should reside in the root of your home directory.

 The Catch
 ---------

 There's a requirement that one's favorite applications must have "hooks" that allow user-defined actions to be associated with certain events.
-I have no idea if PyCharm, XCode or VisualStudio expose, say, file-changed or viewed-file-changed events.
-But these would be necessary to allow this system to work.
+Graphical IDEs like Pycharm, VisualStudio and XCode must allow custom actions on, say, file-changed or viewed-file-changed events in order for them to work.

 I believe systems that use Xorg windowing system have a way to monitor the window that is currently in focus.
 Though that might not be too useful.